michaelsdr/ical/README.md

 To train the same model with the same setup, you can use the script in augmented.py

+### Experiment in Figure 7 - Non-Augmented setting

+To train the same model with the same setup, you can use the script in non_augmented.py

 ### Experiment in Figure 6 - Positional Encoding Attention Only

 To reproduce the figure: